Vishal73040/BotBrowser/profiles/profile-configs.md

 >
 > 📖 **For complete CLI flags documentation**, see [⚙️ CLI Flags Reference](../cli-flags.md)

+⚠️ **Important:** When using automation frameworks (Puppeteer/Playwright), always use CLI flags like `--proxy-server` instead of framework-specific proxy options (like `page.authenticate()` or `proxy` parameter in `launch()`).
+This ensures BotBrowser can retrieve geo information from proxy IP for accurate timezone/locale auto-configuration.

 ⚠️ **Proxy configurations are intended for authorized networks only.
 They must not be used for unauthorized data collection or abuse.**

 ### Window & Screen Settings